mohamadalitellawi/jupyter-notebook-marketplace/PUBLISHING-GUIDE.md

 Confirm the Python dependencies are installed in the environment Claude Code runs in: `pip install nbformat markdown`.

+**`claude plugin update` didn't pull my new version.**
+Run `claude plugin marketplace update my-skills` first (that refreshes the copy from GitHub), then `claude plugin update jupyter-notebook`, then restart Claude Code.
+Also double-check you bumped `version` in `plugin.json` and pushed it.

+**I removed the plugin/marketplace but it keeps coming back.**
+Remove it from the **terminal** with `claude plugin marketplace remove my-skills` rather than the interactive menu, then restart Claude Code.
+If it still returns, a leftover entry in `~/.claude/settings.json` or a cached folder at `~/.claude/plugins/cache/my-skills` may need deleting by hand.

 ---

 ## Official documentation

 - Create and distribute a marketplace: https://code.claude.com/docs/en/plugin-marketplaces
 - Creating plugins: https://code.claude.com/docs/en/plugins
+- Plugin & CLI reference (install / update / uninstall / remove): https://code.claude.com/docs/en/plugins-reference
 - GitHub: getting started: https://docs.github.com/en/get-started